 Types of Sump Pumps

-Take note, guys; the lectures are about to drop hard; youshould know which pumps you need to buy before you jump online to order.
+Take note, guys; the lectures are about to drop hard; you should know which sump pumps you need to buy before you jump online to order.
 I will try to explain it as simply as I can.

 Traditional and Sewage

-You normally buy pumps for your basement or pool.
+You normally buy sump pumps for your basement or pool.
 That requires a pump that can pull a huge amount of the water out in no time.
-The traditional pumps do just that.
+The traditional sump pumps do just that.

 The powerful pumps can pass them up, but there's always the risk of dirt or mud getting stuck in the passageway.